COSC3020/graph-search-ross223/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

-This implementation of Depth First Seach has complexity $\Theta (V^2)$.
+This implementation of Depth First Seach has complexity $\Theta (VE)$.
 There is a while loop that iterates over every V in the worst case.
-Inside the while loop there is a for loop that in the worst case is iterating over a node with each other node connected to it, resulting in a runtime of V as well.
-There is also 2 for loops outside the while loop calculating the actual path to the node but they have the same complexity as the while loop so we can ignore them.
-Therefore we can analyze this using loop logic (Ex: a loop inside a loop has runtime n^2) resulting in runtime of $\Theta (V^2)$.
+Inside the while loop there is a for loop that iterates over a nodes edges.
+The worst case here would be a node with each other node connected to it, which results in a runtime of E. There is also 2 for loops outside the while loop calculating the actual path to the node but they have the same complexity as the while loop so we can ignore them.
+Therefore we can analyze this using loop logic (Ex: a loop inside a loop has runtime n*n) resulting in runtime of $\Theta (VE)$.

 ## Bonus